joseayonwu/joseayonwu/README.md

 ---

 ### What Drives Me
-I believe that data is only valuable when it helps people make better decisions.
-That mindset guides my projects, where I connect business context with data-driven thinking to improve performance, efficiency, and customer experience.
+I believe data is only valuable when it helps people make better decisions.
+That mindset drives my projects, where I connect business context with data-driven analysis to improve performance, efficiency, and customer experience.

-I’m currently preparing for a **Winter 2026 Data Analyst Co-op**, aiming to contribute both my business background and my growing technical skills.
+I’m currently preparing for a Winter 2026 Data Analyst Co-op, aiming to combine my business acumen with my growing technical expertise in Python, SQL, Excel, Power BI, and Tableau.

 ---